 How to open a bank account as a minor

 A business account is an account specifically for your business.
 This is the account that your customers pay money into and your business expenses come out of.
-Minors can open a business bank account with ABN AMRO, ING, and Rabobank, but only under certain conditions.
+Minors can open a business bank account with ABN AMRO, GoDutch, ING, and Rabobank, but only under certain conditions.

 Using your personal account